ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 {: #RIM-policy}
 ### Appraisal Policy for Evidence

+(Editor's Note -- terminology in this section must be brought back into line with the RATS Architecture definitions)

 The Verifier must obtain the Appraisal Policy for Evidence.
 This policy may be in the form of reference measurements (e.g., Known Good Values, CoSWID tags {{I-D.birkholz-yang-swid}}).
 These reference measurements will eventually be compared to signed PCR Evidence acquired from an Attester's TPM.

 This document does not specify the format or contents for the Appraisal Policy for Evidence.
 But acquiring this policy may happen in one of two ways:

-1. a Verifier obtains reference measurements directly from a Verifier Owner / device configuration authority chosen by the network administrator.
+1. a Verifier obtains reference measurements directly from a Verifier Owner (i.e., a Device Configuration Authority) chosen by the Verifier administrator.

 2. Signed reference measurements may be distributed by the Verifier Owner to the Attester.
 From there, the reference measurement may be acquired by the Verifier.